Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 ## Adobe Journey Optimizer - Offer Decisions

 {% hint style="warning" %}
-Some offer constraints are currently not supported with the mobile Experience Edge workflows, for example Capping.
+Some offer constraints, such as Capping, are currently unsupported with the mobile Experience Edge workflows.
 The Capping field value specifies the number of times an offer can be presented across all users.
-For more details, see [Offer eligibility rules and constraints guide](https://experienceleague.adobe.com/docs/offer-decisioning/using/managing-offers-in-the-offer-library/creating-personalized-offers.html#eligibility).
+For more details, see the [offer eligibility rules and constraints guide](https://experienceleague.adobe.com/docs/offer-decisioning/using/managing-offers-in-the-offer-library/creating-personalized-offers.html#eligibility).
 {% endhint %}

-### Decision Scope
+### DecisionScope

-The `DecisionScope` public class provides a convenience initializer to create a scope object using the activityId, placementId and optional itemCount.
-The Decision scope activity and placement information can be obtained from the Decision on Experience Platform UI.
+The `DecisionScope` public class provides a constructor to create a scope object using the activityId, placementId, and optional itemCount.
+The decision scope activity and placement information can be obtained from the decision on the Experience Platform UI.

 {% tabs %}
 {% tab title="iOS - Swift" %}